The Devil and His Boy: Plot

-The book follows Thomas "Tom" Falconer, a young and somewhat naive boy that works at a pub and is mistreated by his caretakers, Sebastian and Henrietta Slope.
+The book (devil and his boy) by Anthony harwits follows Thomas "Tom" Falconer, a young and somewhat naive boy that works at a pub and is mistreated by his caretakers, Sebastian and Henrietta Slope.
 He tolerates their abuse with the awareness that there are those worse off than he is.
 This helps draw the attention of wealthy traveler William Hawkins, who attempts to purchase Tom from his caretakers, who refuse.
 Meanwhile Sebastian decides to plan with the highwayman Gamaliel Ratsey to steal William's treasure by waiting for him in the woods.

 Sebastian later tries to kill William for attempting to steal Tom away to London.
 William defeats Sebastian but is later killed by Ratsey's ambush.
 Tom's horse spooks during the encounter and through a series of events, ends up in a pub far from home where he's cared for by the pub's landlord and one of the cooks.
 He continues on to London, where he sees Ratsey and knows that he is there with the purpose of killing Tom.
 Tom tries to gain employment, but is horrified by one of the jobs he manages to find, which is to cripple children to gain sympathy while begging.
 He's later befriended by the thief Moll Cutpurse, who gives him clothes and takes him to the theater, where he meets William Shakespeare.